kercre123/vector-gobot/README.md

 # vector-gobot

-A Go wrapper for [poc.vic-hack](https://github.com/torimos/poc.vic-hack).
+This is a Go wrapper for [poc.vic-hack](https://github.com/torimos/poc.vic-hack).
+It allows you to directly communicate with the Anki Vector robot's hardware with easy-to-use Go functions and definitions.

 ## Modules